[Note: this call was updated 23 June 2021]

 That Report highlighted that the types of interference caused by satellite constellations are substantially different from other types of interference, because they affect astronomical observations globally rather than locally and therefore require mitigation measures that can be agreed and implemented worldwide.

 Satellite constellations are creating totally new challenges for observational astronomy.
 Meeting these challenges calls for not only controlling the source of interference, but also developing innovative observing and data analysis procedures.
-Tackling this complex problem is well beyond the capability of an IAU Commission or even of a single observatory or institution, particularly given that the impact concerns both the optical and radio domains.
-The experience gained by the organisation of the Dark and Quiet Skies for Science and Society Workshop shows that an internationally coordinated effort is possible and can produce concrete results in a reasonably short time.
+Tackling this complex problem is well beyond the capability of an IAU Commission or even of a single observatory or institution.
+The experience gained by the organisation of the Dark and Quiet Skies for Science and Society Workshop shows that an internationally coordinated effort is possible.

-Taking all the above into consideration, the Executive Committee of the IAU, in its 105th Meeting on 22 April 2021, approved the establishment of an International Coordination Centre for the Protection of Dark and Quiet Skies.
+Taking all the above into consideration, the Executive Committee of the IAU, in its 105th Meeting on 22 April 2021, approved the establishment of a Centre for the Protection of the Dark Sky from Satellite Constellation Interference, with a focus on mitigating optical interference from satellites and a goal of enabling the recommendations of the Conference Room Paper.
 Using a procedure similar to that used for the constitution of the other IAU Offices (OAD, OAO, OYA, OAE), the location of the centre will be decided via this Call for Proposals.
 It is expected that the centre will be hosted by an existing institute or organisation of excellence, or a partnership thereof, with proven experience in international cooperation.
 Interested institutes or organisations are invited, individually or in partnerships, to submit proposals to host the centre.

 The mission of the centre can be summarised as follows:

-- Coordinate the observation and measurement of the optical and radio interference caused by satellite constellations.
+- Work together in partnership to coordinate the observation and measurement of the optical interference caused by satellite constellations.

-- Establish contacts with the space companies and industries involved in the construction and deployment of LEO satellites in order to discuss relevant mitigation measures.
+- Establish contacts with the space companies and industries involved in the construction and deployment of LEO satellites and eventually with their national regulation authorities, in order to discuss and converge on relevant mitigation measures.

-- Foster and coordinate the study and testing of hardware solutions aimed at reducing reflected sunlight by the satellites and spurious radio emission in the side-lobes of the satellite transmitters.
+- Foster and coordinate the study and testing of hardware solutions aimed at reducing reflected sunlight by the satellites as well as thermal emissions from the satellite surfaces.

 - Interface with space agencies in order to get access to accurate and up-to-date orbital parameters of all LEO satellites.

-- Coordinate the development of “smart” scheduling and/or detector operation software as well as specific artifact removal algorithms and distribute them.
+- Work together in partnership to coordinate the development of “smart” scheduling and/or detector operation software as well as specific artifact removal algorithms and distribute them.